 That’s actually just a small sampling of ways you can use your business blog to attract readership, promote events, engage customers, and get people to call, stop by your business, or provide some positive word-of-mouth advertising for you.

 By the way, if you’re looking for other small business marketing tips and tools, please visit my Web site Marketing Survival Kit!
+If you’re in the job market, you might some breakthrough ideas on my blog about Interview Job Questions.

 Does the headline of this blog post sound pessimistic?
 Am I giving the impression that making money through blogging is a mere pipe dream–a pie-in-the-sky get-rich quick scheme?
 Well, my personal opinion is that the likelihood of making money through blogging is roughly equivalent to being successful at any other business.
 It takes dedication, hard work, and a willingness to keep learning and take calculated risks.